setl4/setl4/README.md

 -  show.text(v)                Same as _show()_, but strings are not enclosd in quotes.
 -  sorter(set,type)            Sorts a set, map or string according to _type_.
 -  slice(str,first,last)       Like SPITBOL substr to work for sequences and tuples.
--  split.line(line)            Splits line of blank-separated words into sequence.
+-  split(s)                    Splits line of whitespace-separated words in _s_ into sequence.
 -  square.root(n)              Returns integer square root on _n_
 -  subset(a,b)                 Tests if the set _b_  is a subset of set _a_
 -  this(set)                   Returns current iteration value for _set_.